Ronak-Malik/leetcode-tracker-webapp-/README.md

 An AI-powered automated performance tracking platform that helps developers stay consistent and improve their LeetCode problem-solving journey through weekly reports and smart revision plans.

-⚙️ How user can used our applicatioon ?
+⚙️ steps to use ?

 1. Login with google

-2. complete thier profile for leetotracker dashboard *enter their leetcode username
+2. complete  profile for leetotracker dashboard
+3.
+   *enter their leetcode username

    *and notification email on which they want update

-3. they redirect to their personal leetotracker dashboard
+5.  redirect to their personal leetotracker dashboard

-4. now their work complete and they get their weekly report on their mentioned notification mail with a perfect revision plan and much more which enhance their productivity .
+6. now work complete and you get your weekly report on your mentioned notification mail with a perfect revision plan and much more which enhance your productivity .

 🌟 What LeetOtracker Does